videogamepreservation/freesynd/trunk/freesynd/projects/dev-cpp/README.txt

 	                or original file
 	USE_OGG_INSTEAD_OF_MP3 : tells whether to play mp3 or ogg files

-2) Select "Build | Configuration Manager...".
+2) Select "Run | Compile".
-   Choose the configuration you wish to build.

-3) Select "Build | Clean Solution".

-4) Select "Build | Build Solution".

 How to run the game
 ---------------
-1) Copy the required DLL to the Debug/Release directory
+1) Copy the required DLL to the Debug/Release directory, if not already done

-2) In the project properties, set the working directory to the directory containing the data directory

-3) Select "Debug | Run".
+2) Select "Run | Execute".